danielbmarshall/Python_AMC/README.md

 # Python_AMC
-A Python Script used to call the AMC Groovy script from Deluge Execute Plugin on Windows
+A Python Script used to call the Filebot AMC Groovy script from Deluge Execute Plugin on Windows